Why AMD Patients Require 2 Doctors

 Low vision eye doctors are optometrists, and generally, are members of the International Academy of Low Vision Specialists (IALVS) and have extensive training and experience in dealing with macular degeneration.
 Their goal is to help the patient learn how to utilize their remaining vision to its fullest potential.

-Low vision optometrists, such as Dr. Mark Rinkov, are skilled in treating and managing patients with eye conditions that are not treatable or correctable by medicine, surgery or with traditional corrective glasses.
+Low vision optometrists, such as Dr. Cursaro, are skilled in treating and managing patients with eye conditions that are not treatable or correctable by medicine, surgery or with traditional corrective glasses.
 To help patients with macular degeneration function independently, they provide various low vision aids and devices.

 What Does a Low Vision Eye Doctor Do?

-Low Vision eye doctors, such as Dr. Mark Rinkov, will custom fit low vision aids and devices to aid in both near and distance viewing.
+Low Vision eye doctors, such as Dr. Cursaro, will custom fit low vision aids and devices to aid in both near and distance viewing.